awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 ------

 **Important**
 These AMIs require the latest AWS CloudFormation node template\.
 You can't use these AMIs with a previous version of the node template\.
 If you do, they fail to join your cluster\.
-Be sure to update any existing AWS CloudFormation node stacks with the latest template \(URL shown below\) before you attempt to use these AMIs\.
+Make sure that you update any existing AWS CloudFormation node stacks with the latest template before you attempt to use these AMIs\.

 ```
 https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-10-29/amazon-eks-nodegroup.yaml